-⇒ Presence: A Salesian Educator is one who:

-- Loves to work with the young and makes his / her presence felt the whole time.

-- o Feels completely at home with the young.

-- o Shows an interest in the things that interest the young.

-- o Accompanies the young in their growth.

-- Not only works for them but is with them.

-- o Offers the young ideas and suggestions.

-- o Befriends the young rather that making them afraid of them

-⇒ Family Atmosphere: A Salesian Educator is one who:

-- o Makes the young feel at home in our establishment. - O Does not keep them in the dark. - Gives them all the freedom compatible with discipline and good conduct. - o Avoids regimentation. - o Creates an atmosphere of freedom, creativity and joy. - o Is the soul of their recreation. - o Creates an atmosphere of Joy, Happiness and Optimism - o Encourages games because they are educative and fosters

-⇒ Interdependence, team spirit, generosity and respect for rules.

-- Encourages music and singing because it is an important means of fostering unity. - o Fosters drama which enhances growth in self and group expression. - Encourages celebration of Feasts where their affective and material needs are met. - Encourages outings which are a healthy blend of apostolate, cultural enrichment, adventure and cheerfulness.
+- Presence: A Salesian Educator is one who: Loves to work with the young and makes his / her presence felt the whole o time.
+Feels completely at home with the young. o o - Shows an interest in the things that interest the young. - Accompanies the young in their growth.
+O - Not only works for them but is with them. - Offers the young ideas and suggestions. o - Befriends the young rather that making them afraid of them o - Family Atmosphere: A Salesian Educator is one who: - Makes the young feel at home in our establishment.
+O - Does not keep them in the dark.
+O - Gives them all the freedom compatible with discipline and good conduct. o - Avoids regimentation.
+O - Creates an atmosphere of freedom, creativity and joy. - Is the soul of their recreation.
+O - Creates an atmosphere of Joy, Happiness and Optimism o - o Encourages games because they are educative and fosters - Interdependence, team spirit, generosity and respect for rules. - O Encourages music and singing because it is an important means of fostering unity. - Fosters drama which enhances growth in self and group expression. o - Encourages celebration of Feasts where their affective and material needs o are met. - Encourages outings which are a healthy blend of apostolate, cultural o enrichment, adventure and cheerfulness.

-1.9 Summing Up

-This Chapter begins by emphasizing the importance of education, its philosophy, and the contribution of some important philosophers and their impact on the education system.
-The three main educational approaches are then highlighted and in this connection the life of Don Bosco and his system of education is presented a student centered approach founded on three pillars-reason, religion and rapport, giving importance to the overall development and preparing them to be "True Believers and Honest Citizens".
-This is followed by a critique on Don Bosco system, how education in a Salesian School ought to be and how a Salesian Educator ought to be.
+6.1 Implications of the Reviewed Literature for the Present Study

+The systems of Vedic/Non-Vedic, Jain and Sankhya- Yoga and Vedas(Mathur -1989) have been contemplated upon for their directional guidance for education.
+Epics like SrimadBhagvad Gita (Charlu 1971), the Mahabharat, the Quaran, Bhagad Bani (Singh 1985) and spiritual gurus like Sri Sankracharya, Mahavir, Sikh Gurus (Kaur 1983) have been studied to draw essentials for education.
+The ideology of spiritually renowned personalities like Sri RamkrishnaParamhansa, AcharyaVinobaBhave, Thiruvalluvar, Maharishi Aurobindo, Swami Vivekanand, SantKabir, Saint Tukdoji (Jamkar 1994), Tulsidas (Sharma 1972) have been attempted to analyze and draw implication for education.
+Other famous philosophers who have contributed to education immensely with their philosophies are Dewey, Russell, Rousseau, Tagore and J. Krishnamurthy (Sharma 1992).
+Historically significant personalities like Mahatma Gandhi, Jawaharlal Nehru (Abbasi 1980), Dr. Rajendra Prasad (Nand 1992), Maulana Abdul Kalam Azad (Rasool 1968), Dr. Zakir Husain (Singh 1985), Ishwar Chandra Vidyasagar (Samadder 1990) and Ambedkar (Rajhans 1996) have been studied to get an insight of their educational thoughts.
+Most of the belief systems, epics, spiritual and religious personalities,renowned people like Gandhiji ,Tagore ,Vivekanand , VinobaBhaye, Swami Dayanand, and Saint Kabir, comparison of Rabindranath Tagore and Maharshi Aurobindo; Upanishads and Swami Vivekananda and Gandhiji and other thinkers have been studied for their contributions to education.

+There are also studies on Ashram Shalas and Gurukul run schools which describe its origin, history, growth, development, facilities and activities.
+Though the researcher has come across several writings on Don Bosco's Preventive system in the form of books and booklets, he has found only one study related to one factor of Don Bosco's educational approach i.e. presence of teachers, but no study on Don Bosco's educational approach in depth and hence a research gap has been found.
+There is a study on the Appraisal of Jesus and Mary Schools, but no such study on the Don Bosco Schools.

-1.10 Rationale of the Study
+6.2 Rationale for the Study